Why the Bees are important for our Survival

 Honey, a gift from Nature

-Honey which has a multitude of health benefits will keep these properties for thousands of years as was proven by the discovery of honey in an Egyptian tomb.
-After all these years it maintained its properties.
-I remember when I was a child when the furniture was being treated with beeswax, the whole house would smell so good.
+Honey, which has a multitude of health benefits, will keep these properties for thousands of years as was proven by the discovery of honey in an Egyptian tomb.
+After all these years, it maintained its properties.
+I remember when I was a child, when the furniture was being treated with beeswax, the whole house would smell so good.

 Royal jelly is the food for the Queen Bee, she gets only the best.
-The first 3 days the larvae are fed the royal jelly to then feed on Honey.
+The first 3 days the larvae are fed the royal jelly to then feeding on Honey.
 The Queen Bee will eat only Royal Jelly for the rest of her life.
 If all goes well she might live some 4 to 5 years whereas a normal worker bee only lives 1 to 2 months.

 Propolis is a combination of balsamic and resinous substances which the bees separate from the sticky substance from a variety of trees.
-They use it to cover their entire hives, closing small holes there might be and also put it at the entrance.
+They use it to cover their entire hives, closing small holes there might be, and also put it at the entrance.
 The reason behind it is to protect against bacteria, infections, and germs.
 This is why one calls this product a natural antibiotic.

 Beekeeping or apiculture has been practiced for thousands of years, we should not forget that.
 The importance of the bees in our world is undeniable, let’s keep their habitat safe from pesticides.
-If you want to know how you can help the answer is easy.
+If you want to know how, you can help the answer is easy.